 There is virtually no hockey community where I live, save for a few die-hards like myself at one of the part-time university jobs that I work at.
 I seem to be the most intense hockey fan though.
 There is a lot of difficulty watching the games here in Japan.
 Few sports bars exist in Japan, and even fewer are interested in hockey – even during the playoffs.
 They show the finals on cable TV, but there is an eight hour delay, and they are never live.
 I have made a few attempts to get people to come over and watch the games, but nobody is really interested in watching hockey except for myself.
 Those that do watch are too far away to come over for an early morning game start.
 So, there are no get-togethers to watch the game.

 Brian entertains family and friends at home in Japan.

 Hockey Party Entertaining

-I used to be a cook in a couple of restaurants in Vancouver, so I have plenty of recipes for finger food and party snacks.
-It depends on the mood, but the menu can range from Indian Curry, to Mexican nachos, tacos or enchiladas.
+I used to be a cook in a couple of restaurants in Vancouver so I have plenty of recipes for finger food and party snacks.
+It depends on the mood but the menu can range from Indian Curry, to Mexican nachos, tacos or enchiladas.
 I make the staple burger and fries, potato skins, chicken fingers, and of course, chicken wings.
-My wife is not really interested in the sport, but she is polite enough to ask about them once in a while.
-If she were interested, I might include her in the fun and arrange for eggs benedict for the early morning snack.
+My wife doesn’t follow hockey games but she is polite enough to ask about them once in a while.
+If she were a spectator, I might include her in the fun and arrange for eggs benedict for the early morning snack.

-Brian shared three classic recipes that are perfect for a Stanley Cup Final hockey party.
+Brian has shared three classic recipes that are perfect for a Stanley Cup Final hockey party.